jayasimha0910/Devops/README.md

-# Linux
+# Devops
-Content related to linux will be placed in this repo
+Content related to Devops will be placed in this repo